wpferguson/correct-lens/README.md

 This program modifies image information in your library.db file.
 You might want to make a backup copy prior to using this script, just to be on the safe side.
 I haven't encountered any problems, other than my typing, but YMMV.

 It's **SLOW**.
 I average 2 images per second.
 I have a fast processor, lots of memory and an SSD.
 Your performance might be worse.

+If you are modifying a lot of images (>100) then darktable will not respond while the images are updating.
+I tried using a progress bar and I tried writing messages to the screen, but the I/O is so heavy and the loop so tight that the progress bar and messages don't update the screen.
+When I'm doing a lot of images, I select them, then start the process, then I click on a single image.
+When all the images are updated, the single image will be selected so I know it's finished.

 Problems, ideas, etc., e-mail me at wpferguson@gmail.com